-- crusty bread, torn into 2-bite chunks
+- nice bread torn into 2-inch chunks

-- fresh cherry tomatoes
+- cherry tomatoes

-- parsley leaves, chopped
+- parsley leaves

-- chives, chopped
+- chives, snipped

-- fleur de sel
+- flaky salt Maldon or fleur de sel

-- Slice cherry tomatoes in half and place in salad bowl.
+Slice cherry tomatoes in half and place in salad bowl.
 Add parsley, chives, croutons, and drizzle with shallot vinaigrette, starting with two tablespoons and adding more if you wish.
 Gently toss, crumble on the feta, give one more gentle toss, and it's ready for serving.
 Pass the fleur de sel.

-- Tomatoes are no good after being in the refrigerator, so don’t put them in there!
+- Tomatoes are no good after being in the refrigerator, so don’t put them in there.
 Keep them at room temperature and make this salad just before you are going to serve it.